Frequently Asked Questions

 Related to their work, the Clery Act requires that all sex offenses, including sexual assaults, be made known to the campus community through the Annual Crime Report published each year by October 1.
 Under the Violence Against Women Act, crimes of domestic violence, dating violence and stalking must also be reported in the Annual Crime Report.
 The report does not include any information that identifies any of the involved individuals.

-Under federal and state law, Elmhurst College is obligated to provide survivors with concise information regarding their rights and options.
+Under federal and state law, Elmhurst University is obligated to provide survivors with concise information regarding their rights and options.
 Upon receiving a report of sexual misconduct, the Title IX Coordinator will refer the case to the appropriate Deputy Coordinator.
 The Deputy Coordinator will then request an in-person meeting with the survivor who made the report or about whom the report was made to review the survivor’s rights and options.
 If a survivor does not wish to meet with the Deputy Coordinator, these rights and options will be emailed to the survivor.
 If a survivor chooses to not initially meet with the Title IX Deputy Coordinator, they are still permitted to request to meet with the Deputy Coordinator at any future time.

-If you request that your name not be disclosed to the alleged perpetrator, or that no investigation or disciplinary action be pursued, the Title IX Coordinator will evaluate whether the College can honor the request while still providing a safe and nondiscriminatory environment for all students.
-The College will consider in particular whether there are any circumstances that suggest that there is an increased risk of the alleged perpetrator committing additional acts of sexual violence or other violence (e.g., whether there have been other sexual violence complaints about the same alleged perpetrator).
+If you request that your name not be disclosed to the alleged perpetrator, or that no investigation or disciplinary action be pursued, the Title IX Coordinator will evaluate whether the University can honor the request while still providing a safe and nondiscriminatory environment for all students.
+The University will consider in particular whether there are any circumstances that suggest that there is an increased risk of the alleged perpetrator committing additional acts of sexual violence or other violence (e.g., whether there have been other sexual violence complaints about the same alleged perpetrator).

-The College uses a variety of methods to educate the campus community on preventing sexual misconduct, supporting survivors, and reporting incidents.
+The University uses a variety of methods to educate the campus community on preventing sexual misconduct, supporting survivors, and reporting incidents.
 Online training is available to faculty, staff, and students and covers a wide variety of topics from federal and state law, to bystander intervention, and more.
-Staff members are available to conduct in-person training to students, staff, and faculty related to the College’s Non-Discrimination and Non-Harassment Policy, reporting procedures, and supporting survivors of sexual misconduct.
+Staff members are available to conduct in-person training to students, staff, and faculty related to the University’s Non-Discrimination and Non-Harassment Policy, reporting procedures, and supporting survivors of sexual misconduct.
 Awareness campaigns, guest speakers, and movie screenings also offer the campus continued conversation around changing campus culture as it relates to sexual violence.
 If you have questions about training and education or are interested in getting involved with initiatives on campus, contact Jenn Duffield, Assistant Dean of Students, at firstname.lastname@example.org or (630) 617-5199.